iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

     ['SettingId.RESOLUTION']

 .. note:: The `Open GoPro Documentation <https://gopro.github.io/OpenGoPro/>`_ should be referenced in regards
-    to how to access the JSON for each response.
+    to how to access the JSON.

 Value Flattening
 ----------------